o19s/elastic-graph-recommender/README.md

 docker login harbor.dev.o19s.com   # ask Eric for credentials

-docker run -d -p 9200:9200 -p 9300:9300 --name elasticsearch harbor.dev.o19s.com/elastic-graph-recommender/elasticsearch:latest docker run -d -p 8000:8000 --name app -e ELASTICSEARCH_GRAPH_RECOMMENDER_URL=localhost:9200 harbor.dev.o19s.com/elastic-graph-recommender/app:latest
+docker run -d -p 9200:9200 -p 9300:9300 --name elasticsearch harbor.dev.o19s.com/elastic-graph-recommender/elasticsearch:latest docker run -d -p 8000:8000 --name app -e ELASTICSEARCH_URL=http://localhost:9200 harbor.dev.o19s.com/elastic-graph-recommender/app:latest
 ```

-If you are deploying in the cloud, remember that the `ELASTICSEARCH_GRAPH_RECOMMENDER_URL` is pointing to the public URL for the Elasticsearch node, so update accordingly!
+If you are deploying in the cloud, remember that the `ELASTICSEARCH_URL` is pointing to the public URL for the Elasticsearch node, so update accordingly!

 Load the demo data via: